pkd2512/pkd2512.github.io/src/contents/home.md

 I love to talk about design and data visualisation.
 Over the years, I have instructed design students on data representation, geovisualisation and data storytelling at eminent institutes across India like the National Institute of Design and JK Lakshmipat University. <LinkButton label='See all talks and workshops' url='talks/' />

-<iframe width="100%" style="aspect-ratio: var(--ratio-widescreen);" src="https://www.youtube-nocookie.com/embed/LAro9nJhCvM?controls=1" title="YouTube video of ProApp workshop on Data and Design by Prasanta" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe loading="lazy" width="100%" style="aspect-ratio: var(--ratio-widescreen);" src="https://www.youtube-nocookie.com/embed/LAro9nJhCvM?controls=1" title="YouTube video of ProApp workshop on Data and Design by Prasanta" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 </Container>